Chandomitra: Towards Generating Structured Sanskrit Poetry from Natural Language Inputs: Experiments

 \textbf{Monolingual metriccs} \begin{itemize}[leftmargin=*] \item[\metricC] Translating the generated poetry back to English using NLLB-3.3B and calculating the BERTScore between the English input and the English translation of the generated Sanskrit \citet{zhang2020bertscoreevaluatingtextgeneration} \item[\metricD] Using fine-tuned sentence transformer models trained in \metricA\ to calculate the cosine similarity between embeddings $\emb{y_i}$ (the Sanskrit Ground Truth verse) and $\emb{\hat{y}_i}$. \end{itemize}

-\textbf{Fine-Tuning Sentence Transformer Models for Embedding} Given the absence of models specifically trained on Sanskrit data, we fine-tune existing models using the \verb|mitrasamgraha| \footnote{we were graciously granted pre-release access to \textbf{mitrasamgraha}, a dataset consisting of 500,000 Sanskrit-English samples} dataset, followed by assessing the models' translation accuracy on a holdout test set.
+\textbf{Fine-Tuning Sentence Transformer Models for Embedding} Given the absence of models specifically trained on Sanskrit data, we fine-tune existing models using the \texttt{mitrasa\d{m}graha} dataset\cite{nehrdich2026mitrasamgrahacomprehensiveclassicalsanskrit}, followed by assessing the models' translation accuracy on a holdout test set.
 The fine-tuning makes use of the multiple negatives ranking loss.
 The translation accuracy is calculated by \verb|TranslationEvaluator| from the \verb|sentence-transformers| package \cite{reimers-2019-sentence-bert}, which internally checks pairwise if a sample in English has the highest similarity to that same sample in Sanskrit or another Sanskrit sample.
 This is done in both directions and the average translation accuracy results are presented in \autoref{tab:semantic_sim}.
 Based on these results, we choose \texttt{BAAI/bge-m3} as the best embedding model for metric choices \metricA, \metricB\ and \metricD.

 \textbf{Correlation with Human Annotation.} We see in \autoref{tab:human_corr} that linearized cosine similarity based semantic similarity metric (\metricA) has a high positive correlation with human evaluation.